mroshaw/unity-framework-docs/buildingtools/editortools/setuplightstool.md

 - Adds a "Lighting Controller" to the building, allowing you to control groups of lights within the building structure.
 - Adds a "Building Light" component to each light within the building, giving more granular control over it's function.
-- Configures lights for as one of three types, depending on the name:
+- Configures lights for any one of three types, identified by the containing Game Object name:
   - Indoor candles
   - Indoor fires (cookers, fireplaces)
   - Outdoor lights

-- Configures the range, intensity, color depending on the type of light.
+- Configures the range, intensity, and colour depending on the type of light.
 - Removes unsupported "built in" Flare components when using URP or HDRP pipelines.
 - Replaces "built in" Flare components with SRP Flare components, along with a preconfigured sample flare setup.
 - Configures the interior, exterior and prop meshes based on their location, enabling "Probe" lighting support and associating meshes with interior, exterior or both Rendering Layers.